 “Man awakens only when he distinguishes between good and evil.” — Karl Jaspers

-From the point of view of the will whose freedom is self-constrained by conscience — a glimpse of the Light, — conscience-less feedom is demonic arbitrariness.
+From the point of view of the will whose freedom is self-constrained by conscience — a glimpse of the divine Light, — conscienceless freedom is demonic arbitrariness.
 From the point of view of demonic arbitrariness, self-constrained freedom is a “sucker”.
 The eternal conflict of good and evil is the conflict of good and evil will — the will whose freedom is self-constrained by conscience, and the egoistic self-will whose freedom is demonic arbitrariness of the principle “do what you want”.
 These eternal antagonistic positions do not rotate but flare-up in the collision with each other.
-Communication between representatives of these positions is possible but almost never leads to a transition to the opposite side, because, from the point of view of each of them, the opposite side is a perverted world.
+Communication between representatives of these positions is possible but almost never leads to a transition to the opposite side, because, from the point of view of each of them, the opposite side is a perversion.

 “Normality is nothing but a mild form of dementia.” — Karl Wilmanns

-It is almost futile to express the ultimate truth about this insane world directly, because, from the point of view of a so-called “normal person”, this truth sounds like “madness”, “heresy”, “fantasy”, etc. Words — the surrogates of meanings — are powerless in the transmission of such a radical meaning.
-One can comprehend this radical truth only directly, see it only with one’s own eyes, become horrified and resist the temptation at all means, or surrender and join the legion of those who voluntarily became heads of the Dragon.
+It is almost useless to express the ultimate truth about this insane world directly, because from the point of view of a so-called “normal person”, this truth sounds like “madness”, “heresy”, “fantasy”, etc. Words — the surrogates of meanings — are powerless to transfer such a radical meaning.
+One can only grasp this radical truth directly, see it with one’s own eyes, become horrified and resist the temptation by all means, or surrender and join the legion of those who have voluntarily become agents of the Shadow.

 “The gate is narrow and the way is hard that leads to Life, and those who find it are few.” — Jesus Christ